sragss/ltc-graph/README.md

-# TODO(sragsdale):
-- Add JSON link in README
-- Add hyperlink to python script
-- Try different background color
-- Clean up HTML so it's easy to add to any site (with example for window-in-window)

 # Graphs
 Short code sample of the LTC.WRK graph implemented using [vasturiano's force-graph library](https://github.com/vasturiano/3d-force-graph).

 # Generating the graph
 The graph input consists of a JSON file describing `nodes` and `links`.
 This can be manually edited. `data/ltc.json` contains the example graph structure.
 Note that some nodes have a "hyper" field which is what they'll link to.
 In the example json all those with the hyper field link to `https://www.yahoo.com`.
-TODO(sragsdale): link the JSON file.

 ## Python generation script `list-to-graph.py`